Diapontian Islands: Diaspora

 From the beginning of 60's many Diapontians decided to emigrate to USA, Canada and Germany due to unemployment in the Diapontian islands.
 There are over 300 Erikoussian families in New York.
 The Diapontians of North America had established their own societies and every island has its own one.
 In Montgomery, Alabama the house of one Othonian seaman called Alexandros Markou Kasimis was designated by the US authorities as a preservable monument as it seems that he was one of the first Greek immigrants in USA.
 There are plenty of Diapontians in Montgomery today.
 From the beginning of 20th century many Diapontians had emigrated to the Bronx.
 There are about 50 Othonian families living in Pennsylvania.
 Othonians of USA established in 1966 their own society called "Society of Calypso Island of Othoni Kerkyras".
 In 1977, renamed as "Othonian society of USA".

 Transport

-Diapontia are accessible by boat with services from Corfu port and Agios Stefanos Avliotes.
-They have heliports for emergencies.
+Diapontia are accessible by ferries with services from Corfu port and Agios Stefanos Avliotes.
+They have heliports for emergencies and the biggest one is on Othoni.
 Asphalt roads are available on many parts of the islands which are extended to settlements.
 There is complete electrification and a telephone network with Internet access.